skip to main content

 Price increases

-Mediacom’s internet plans have promotional pricing for your first two years, but afterward, your monthly bill will jump up by at least $10 per month.
-Mediacom is far from the only cable ISP to use promotional price hikes, so make sure to keep an eye on your bill and discounts before your two-year mark kicks in.
+Mediacom is far from the only cable ISP to use promotional price hikes, so make sure to keep an eye on your bill and discounts before your one-year mark kicks in.

 Mediacom’s customer satisfaction falls short

-Their highest showing was concerning the ease of their installation and setup process, at 73% satisfaction—but when looking at other cable internet providers, Xtream by Mediacom had a comparatively weak showing.
+Mediacom’s strengths include the ease of working with them, at 67% satisfaction.
+Their highest showing was concerning the ease of their installation and setup process, at 70% satisfaction—but when looking at other cable internet providers, Xtream by Mediacom had a comparatively weak showing.
 You’ll have to decide if their lower prices and lack of contracts make up for these shortcomings.

 [Mediacom] barely even come[s] out half of the time to fix the internet and then have the audacity to say that we the customer that is in use of your product are not only in the wrong but then proceed to raise your voice to the customer who is having these concerns […] I am forced to either go through [Mediacom] or find a new place to live, and really don't want to have to do that, so above all else Mediacom just needs to do better.